 At Rocky Hills, in Mt.
 Kisco, New York, planting among the stone walls began more than 50 years ago: mature specimens of black walnut and ash, complemented by recent additions of weeping beech, dawn redwood, stewartia, dogwood, and an impressive collection of magnolia and conifers.
 The beautiful 13-acre property and strolling garden in the northern suburbs of New York City is the product of an old-world sense of stewardship and the patient artistry of Henriette Suhr.

-2015: Henriette Suhr dies on March 17.
-In October, the Rocky Hills conservation easement was transferred to the Westchester Land Trust, protecting Rocky Hills in perpetuity as green space.
-The Garden Conservancy and Westchester Land Trust partner to continue presenting the Rocky Hills Environmental Lecture series at the Chappaqua Library.
+Henriette Suhr dies on March 17.
+In October, the Rocky Hills conservation easement is transferred to the Westchester Land Trust, protecting Rocky Hills in perpetuity as green space.
+The Garden Conservancy and Westchester Land Trust partner to continue present Rocky Hills Environmental Lectures at the Chappaqua Library.

 In December, Henriette Suhr is honored by the Town of New Castle for her lifelong dedication to preserving her gardens and other public spaces.

 Westchester County's Parks and Recreation department announces that it is no longer able to take on future management of Rocky Hills.
 With the mutual agreement of the County and the Garden Conservancy, Mrs. Suhr dissolves the original agreement with the County.